 This year, the traditional Black Friday is really more of a late Thursday ritual.
 Many major centers of commerce are opening around 8, 9 or even 10 p.m.
 Thursday.
 In my opinion, it's ridiculous that they are cutting into a family holiday!
 But then, I’m not much of a shopper any of the other 364 days, either.

-This year, we're again promoting Small Business Saturday, asking Americans to consider the economy around them and support small, family-owned and operated businesses instead of large box stores.
+This year, we introducing a new tradition in Small Business Saturday, asking Americans to consider the economy around them and support small, family-owned and operated businesses instead of large box stores.
 Companies like American Express have incentivized their cardholders to support small business by offering cash-back for such purchases.